 Churros Jenga–reminds me a bit of WALL-E!!

-3 cups spelt (or all purpose) flour
+- 3 cups spelt (or all purpose) flour

-2 cups water
+- 2 cups water

-3/4 cup pureed pumpkin
+- ¾ cup pureed pumpkin

-4 tablespoons dark brown sugar
+- 4 Tbsp dark brown sugar

-2 egg yolks
+- 2 egg yolks

-oil, for frying
+- oil, for frying

-confectioners sugar, for dusting
+- confectioners sugar, for dusting

 - Bring the measured water to a boil in a medium saucepan.
 Add the salt, brown sugar and pureed pumpkin to the pan and stir until completely dissolved.
 Remove from the heat and whisk in all of the flour and baking powder, beating continuously until smooth.
 Beat in the egg yolks, one at a time, until the mixture is smooth and glossy.
-Set the batter aside to cool–about 10 minutes.
+Set the batter aside to cool--about 10 minutes.

-Spoon the batter into the icing bag.
+- Spoon the batter into the icing bag.
 Pipe five or six 4-inch lengths of the mixture into the hot oil using a knife to slice off each length as it emerges from the nozzle.
 Fry for 3-4 minutes of until they are golden brown.
 Drain the churros on paper towels and then arrange on a plate, dust with confectioners sugar and serve warm with cinnamon chocolate sauce.

-Combine 3/4 heavy cream with 1 cup chocolate chips in a bowl and microwave for 45 seconds.
+- For the cinnamon chocolate sauce: Combine ¾ heavy cream with 1 cup chocolate chips in a bowl and microwave for 45 seconds.
 Stir.
 Microwave for another 30 seconds.
 Stir.
 Microwave another 30 seconds if necessary until smooth.
 Stir in 1 tablespoon of cinnamon and thin with more heavy cream or half and half to get the consistency you prefer.

 Nom, nom, nom…..